menu

 People

 In addition, according to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in Tennessee.
-In fact, this neighborhood is more family-friendly than 95.4% of neighborhoods in the entire state of Tennessee.
+In fact, this neighborhood is more family-friendly than 96.0% of neighborhoods in the entire state of Tennessee.
 Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
 Many other families also live here, making it easy to socialize and develop a strong sense of community.
 In addition, the high number of college-educated parents influences the academic success of the local schools.
 Overall, you will find all of the amenities a family needs to thrive in the neighborhood.
-In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for college students.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for college students and highly educated executives.

 Diversity